-Note If files are protected by ACDs, only user passwords should be required, and neither account or group passwords, or file lockwords, should be used.
-Commands Used to Create and Maintain Passwords System Managers (SM capability) use the commands :NEWACCT, :ALTACCT, and :PURGEACCT to create and maintain accounts.
+If files are protected by ACDs, only user passwords should be required, and neither account or group passwords, or file lockwords, should be used.

+Commands Used to Create and Maintain Passwords

+System Managers (SM capability) use the commands: NEWACCT, : ALTACCT, and : PURGEACCT to create and maintain accounts.
 Account passwords can be created at the time an account is created or modified.

-Both Account Managers (AM capability) and System Managers use the commands :NEWGROUP, :ALTGROUP, and :PURGEGROUP to create and maintain groups.
+Both Account Managers (AM capability) and System Managers use the commands: NEWGROUP, : ALTGROUP, and: PURGEGROUP to create and maintain groups.
 Group passwords can be created at the same time a group is created or modified.

-Both Account and System Managers use the commands :NEWUSER, :ALTUSER, and :PURGEUSER to create and maintain users.
+Both Account and System Managers use the commands: NEWUSER, :ALTUSER, and :PURGEUSER to create and maintain users.
 User passwords can be created at the time users are created or modified.

-Guidelines for Selecting Passwords User accounts on the system must have passwords and all users share the responsibility of protecting their individual passwords to ensure that password integrity is not compromised.
+Guidelines for Selecting Passwords

+User accounts on the system must have passwords and all users share the responsibility of protecting their individual passwords to ensure that password integrity is not compromised.
 You will need to select a password the first time you log into the system.
 Follow these guidelines when selecting a password.

-Never use passwords that have anything to do with your personal life, such as a spouse or child's name.
-Never use an English word or proper name. ■ Never use an English word with a number at the end. ■ MPE/iX will not let you start a password with a number.
-Never use your birthday, your street address, or any other number that has anything to do with yourself. ■ Never use any word spelled backwards. ■ Never share passwords.
-When two (or more) people use the same account, the system loses its ability to hold users responsible for their actions.
-Never write Passwords down.
-Some of the most (in)famous penetrations have occurred because a user wrote a password on a terminal. ■ Never re-use a password.
-This increases the probability that someone can guess the password.
-Never type a password while someone is watching.
-It is easy to obtain a password by observing someone type it.
-Always pick a password that has numbers and/or special characters interspersed, or use the password generator.
+- Never use passwords that have anything to do with your personal life, such as a spouse or child's name. - Never use an English word or proper name. - Never use an English word with a number at the end. - MPE/iX will not let you start a password with a number. - Never use your birthday, your street address, or any other number that has anything to do with yourself. - Never use any word spelled backwards. - Never share passwords.
+When two (or more) people use the same account, the system loses its ability to hold users responsible for their actions. - Never write Passwords down.
+Some of the most (in)famous penetrations have occurred because a user wrote a password on a terminal. - Never re-use a password.
+This increases the probability that someone can guess the password. - Never type a password while someone is watching.
+It is easy to obtain a password by observing someone type it. - Always pick a password that has numbers and/or special characters interspersed, or use the password generator.

-Always use different passwords on different machines, but never make them the name of the machine, nor the name of the machine with a single number at the front or at the back.
+■ Always use different passwords on different machines, but never make them the name of the machine, nor the name of the machine with a single number at the front or at the back.

-Creating a New Account with a To create a new account with an account password enter :NEWACCT, followed by the parameters: accountname and managername ; PASS=password.
+Creating a New Account with a Password

+To create a new account with an account password enter: NEWACCT, followed by the parameters: accountname and managername; PASS=password.
-For example, enter:

-:NEWACCT TECHNLGY,MGR;PASS=PROCESS
+: NEWACCT TECHNLGY, MGR; PASS=PROCESS

-Modifying an Account Password To modify an account password and make account passwords required, enter :ALTACCT, followed by the required parameter accountname ; PASS= password .
+Modifying an Account Password

+To modify an account password and make account passwords required, enter: ALTACCT, followed by the required parameter accountname; PASS=password.
-For example, enter:

-:ALTACCT TECHNLGY;PASS=MICRONS
+:ALTACCT TECHNLGY; PASS=MICRONS

-Removing Account Level Passwords To remove an account password, enter :ALTACCT, followed by the required parameter accountname and PASS=.
+Removing Account Level Passwords

+To remove an account password, enter: ALTACCT, followed by the required parameter accountname and PASS=.
-For example, enter:

-:ALTACCT TECHNLGY;PASS=
+:ALTACCT TECHNLGY; PASS=

-Creating a New An Assount Managan must be larged on to his on han assount to

-Creating a New Group With Group Password An Account Manager must be logged on to his of her account to execute the following commands.
+Creating a New Group With Group Password

+An Account Manager must be logged on to his or her account to execute the following commands.
 System Managers need not be logged on to the account to execute these commands, but must enter the account name when doing so.

-To create a new group and group password, log on to the account and enter :NEWGROUP followed by the required parameter groupname and PASS= password .
+To create a new group and group password, log on to the account and enter: NEWGROUP followed by the required parameter groupname and PASS=password.

-For example, enter:

-:NEWGROUP RCVBLS;PASS=BOOKS
+: NEWGROUP RCVBLS; PASS=BOOKS